LisaOrnella/plsql-window-functions-Lisa-Ornella-UWASE/README.md

 **5 measurable goals:**

-Goal 1: Identify the 5 products with the highest sales in each district for every quarter
+Goal 1: Identify the 5 products with the highest sales in each district for every quarter--using RANK()

-Goal 2: Calculate the total sales amount for each month and keep a cumulative running total
+Goal 2: Calculate the total sales amount for each month and keep a cumulative running total--using SUM() OVER()

-Goal 3: Measure the percentage change in total sales from the previous month to the current month.
+Goal 3: Measure the percentage change in total sales from the previous month to the current month.--using LAG()/LEAD()

-Goal 4: Divide all customers into 4 groups based on total spending in the past 12 months (top 25%, next 25%, etc)
+Goal 4: Divide all customers into 4 groups based on total spending in the past 12 months (top 25%, next 25%, etc)--using NTILE(4)

-Goal 5: Compute the average sales for each 3-month period to observe trends over time.
+Goal 5: Compute the average sales for each 3-month period to observe trends over time.--using AVG() OVER()

 ## Database Schema

 ### Tables Structure

+**Customer Table**
 ```sql
 -- 1. Customers Table
 CREATE TABLE customers (